invertase/firebase-extensions/extensions/firestore-sheets-sync/POSTINSTALL.md

 2. In the top right, click **Share**.
 3. Add the extension service account as an editor.

-    The extension's service account is:
+    The extension service account is:

     ```
     ext-${param:EXT_INSTANCE_ID}@extensions-testing.iam.gserviceaccount.com